18 Ways to Get Paid To Answer Questions

 As a beginner contributor, you’ll get paid via a revenue-sharing program.
 The more traffic your articles get, the more money you’ll earn.

-Bonus: You can include a link to your own blog or website in your articles.
+Bonus: You can include a link to your blog or website in your articles.

 6. Weegy

-Weegy is another site that specializes in answering questions for people.
-If its automated system doesn’t have an answer to a question, it turns to expert members like you.
+Weegy is another site that specializes in answering people’s questions.
+If its automated system doesn’t have an answer, it turns to expert members like you.

 However, Weegy will first try to answer all questions via its automated system.
 Making money with Weegy is pretty simple: You sign in to your Weegy account and await notifications about questions needing answers.